pekka2/OpenCart-Migration-Upgrade-Tool/README.md

 Upgrade Repeat:
 --------------
-1. You can 1. upgrade after change tables from trade database, e.g. tables address, customer and orders.
+1. You can 1. upgrade after change tables from trade database, e.g. tables `address`, `customer` and `order`s.
 2. Repeat database upgrade.
 Because those tables is no imagepaths, you can Skip step 2 and step3.
-3. If change e.g. tables banner_image, category, manufacturer or products, your need run imagepaths upgrade (step 3).
+3. If change e.g. tables `banner_image`, `category`, `manufacturer` or `product`s, your need run imagepaths upgrade (step 3).
 4. This repreat Upgrade is not add new settings to table setting (step 1 e-g).
-You are not change table setting after first upgrade.
+You are not change table `setting` after first upgrade.

 Guarantee / Warranty / Non-Warranty Clause
 ------------------------------------------